 4. Keep Your Favorite Lettering/Calligraphy Exemplars at Hand

-For a long time, I refused to purchase a paper cutter because — well, why spend $50 (or whatever) on a paper cutter when I had a perfectly good $5 set of scissors that could get the job done?
+For a long time, I refused to purchase a paper cutter because — well, why spend $50 (or whatever) on a paper cutter when I have a perfectly good $5 set of scissors that could get the job done?
 After I bought my paper cutter, though, I found myself using it for everything!
 Shipping labels, cards, invitations, artwork to hang in my home, mats for DIY framing … my paper cutter has more than paid for itself.
-It makes super clean, quick cuts that scissors just can’t live up to.
+It makes clean, quick cuts that scissors just can’t replicate.

 6. Repurpose an Old Book into a Sketchbook

-I love sketchbook journals, and I think that they can benefit anyone!
+I love sketchbook journals because I think that they can benefit anyone.
 You can try out new art and lettering techniques in a sketchbook, explore thoughts, and glue down mementos.
-While you could invest in a blank book that’s specifically intended for art, the truth is that you can make a sketchbook out of anything.
+While you can invest in a blank book that’s specifically intended for art (I recommend this sketchbook), the truth is that you can make a sketchbook out of anything.
 Keep an eye out at thrift stores for a book that has a size you appreciate, or just pull one off of the shelf at home!
 It doesn’t really matter what the book is about: you’ll cover its pages with color, illustrations, lettering, and decoupaged graphics anyway.

 Envelopes are cheap, so this creative hack won’t necessarily save you money.
 It will, however, pave the way for some pretty amazing mail art!
 Any time you come across a piece of paper that appeals to you, save it.
 When you’ve got the time and the motivation, you can use that paper to make an envelope!
 You can find all sizes of different envelope templates in The Letter Writer’s Complete Resource.

 Art supplies tend to be expensive, but take heart!
 There are many people who decide to take up artistic endeavors, then they let their aspirations fall by the wayside.
 Those people usually end up donating their supplies to a thrift shop or selling them at garage sales.
-My mom was an avid garage-saler when I was little, which meant that all of my art supplies were second hand — and I still have and use some of them, from sketchbooks to watercolor palettes to brushes and colored pencils!
+My mom was an avid garage-saler when I was little, which meant that all of my art supplies were second hand.
+I still have and use many of them, from sketchbooks to watercolor palettes to brushes and colored pencils.
 Having access to a lot of tools, regardless of their quality, encouraged me to experiment.

-Thanks very much for reading TPK, and I hope that you are enjoying your October to the fullest!
+Thanks very much for reading TPK, and I hope that you are enjoying the end of 2023 to the fullest!